UNDER CONSTRUCTION

 Darcy observed it almost at once.

-He could not have said when his notice had first been engaged — only that, in the midst of easy conversation, he became sensible that Elizabeth, usually so quick and animated, was unaccountably quiet.
+He could not have said when his attention first fixed itself upon her – only that, in the midst of easy conversation, he became sensible that Elizabeth, usually so quick and animated, was unaccountably quiet.
 The contrast struck him.
 He watched her for a moment, then another, with an attention he did not attempt to justify.

 Elizabeth, meanwhile, was perfectly aware of her own reserve and felt it with increasing unease.